-- If vaginal bleeding is visible to those around her, offer a blanket to wrap around her and sanitary pads if she wants. - If you can, find her a more private space to wait. - Give her as much information as you can about how long she will have to wait. - Try to pass on her information so she doesn't have to explain her situation more times than necessary. - Offer pain relief if/when appropriate. - If she is still bleeding when she is discharged, offer a sanitary or incontinence pad for the way home.
+- If vaginal bleeding is visible to those around her, offer a blanket to wrap around her and sanitary pads if she wants. - If you can, find her a more private space to wait. - Give her as much information as you can about how long she will have to wait. - Try to pass on her information so she doesn't have to explain her situation more times than necessary. - Offer pain relief if/when appropriate. - If she is still bleeding when she is discharged and/or her clothing is soiled, offer a sanitary pad, net pants, and an incontinence pad (to protect seating on the way home) and anything else that can support her dignity.